npragin/mnist-exploration-robot/Readme.md

 </div>

 ## Project Overview
+**The core goal is for a robot to efficiently navigate to the correct grid corner by identifying a hidden MNIST digit.**
 ### Environment
 - **Grid World**: 28x28 binary grid representing an MNIST handwritten digit
 - **Partial Observability**: Robot can only observe its 8-connected neighborhood

+### Dynamic Goals
-- **Dynamic Goals**: Three possible goal locations based on digit classification:
+- Three possible goal locations based on digit classification:
   - Bottom-left (0,27) for digits 0-2
   - Bottom-right (27,27) for digits 3-5
   - Top-right (27,0) for digits 6-9

+### Scoring Mechanism
+- **Success Reward**: +100 points for reaching correct goal
+- **Movement Penalty**: -1 point per move
+- **Mistake Penalty**: -400 points for reaching wrong goal

 ### Key Challenges
-1. **Partial Observability**: The robot must make decisions with incomplete information
+- **Partial Observability**: The robot must make decisions with incomplete information
-2. **Exploration-Exploitation Tradeoff**: Balancing between exploring to identify the digit and exploiting current knowledge to reach the goal
+- **Exploration-Exploitation Tradeoff**: Balancing between exploring to identify the digit and exploiting current knowledge to reach the goal
-3. **Uncertainty Management**: Handling potential misclassifications and wrong goal attempts
+- **Uncertainty Management**: Handling potential misclassifications and wrong goal attempts

 ## Navigation Strategies